mukul-rathi/old-personal-website/_posts/2018-09-02-DebuggingLearningCurve.md

 * *Training and validation set error low, test set error high* - model has overfit to validation set - **use a larger validation set / ensure same validation/test distribution**

 These are general techniques useful not just for neural networks, but for debugging machine learning models in general.
-We've also looked at specific techniques
+We've also looked at specific techniques to prevent neural networks from overfitting.

 So far in the series we have covered the foundations of standard feedforward neural networks and how we can get the best out of them, both in terms of optimising learning and ensuring generalisation.